Springfield, MO Dentist | Dr. Randi Green DMD, LVIF

 Traditional orthodontists wait until growth is complete or nearly complete to start treatment meaning that treatment usually starts in pre-teen years usually with braces.

-Dr. Green’s growth guidance orthodontics elevates “straight teeth orthodontics” to a new level by focusing on breathing, swallowing, and posture problems, as well as producing esthetic faces, beautiful smiles, healthy temporomandibular joints, and long-term stability.
+Dr. Green’s ability to develop the jaw and midface elevates “straight teeth orthodontics” to a new level by focusing on breathing, swallowing, and posture problems, as well as producing esthetic faces, beautiful smiles, healthy temporomandibular joints, and long-term stability.

 3-Dimensional Advanced imaging has created an opportunity for better evaluation and treatment of you and your child's health.
 It is the map that helps identify underlying structural and physiological imbalances of your head and upper neck.